Analysis | Why China Is Sticking With Its ‘Covid Zero’ Strategy

 1. Does Covid Zero mean zero cases?

-Yes, ideally anyway.
-Beijing’s perception of Covid hasn’t changed much since the virus first emerged in the central Chinese city of Wuhan: it’s a public health threat that must be eliminated at all costs, whether it’s spreading via people or animals or lurking on frozen food or mail from abroad.
+Yes, ideally.
+Beijing’s perception of Covid hasn’t changed much since the virus first emerged in the central Chinese city of Wuhan: It’s a public health threat that must be eliminated at all costs, whether it’s spreading via people or animals or lurking on frozen food or mail from abroad.
 To achieve this, China requires at least two weeks in quarantine for anyone arriving from other countries.
-Domestically, even the slightest flareup is met with a barrage of targeted testing, contact tracing and quarantines to nip it in the bud, with building, neighborhood or citywide lockdowns as a last resort.
-The approach, which has become known as “dynamic clearing,” acknowledges that infections occur but aims to prevent future cases by stopping the forward transmission of the virus.
-But the highly infectious delta and omicron variants are making it more difficult for China, which hasn’t gone a day with zero new local cases reported since October.
-In March the daily tally topped 5,000 for the first time since the peak of the initial outbreak in Wuhan in early 2020.
+Domestically, even the slightest flareup is met with a barrage of targeted testing, contact tracing and quarantines to nip it in the bud, with citywide lockdowns as a last resort.
+The approach, which has become known as “dynamic clearing,” acknowledges that infections occur but aims to stop the transmission of the virus.
+The highly infectious delta and omicron variants have made it more difficult for China, which hasn’t gone a day with zero new local cases reported since October.
+In mid-March the daily tally topped 5,000 for the first time since the peak of the initial outbreak in early 2020.

 2. Why is China sticking to it?

-In its calculus, the benefits of Covid Zero outweigh the costs.
+In its calculus, the benefits outweigh the costs.
 The government estimates the strategy has avoided 1 million deaths and 50 million illnesses.
-Fewer than 5,000 people died from Covid in the country, and most of those occurred during the virus’ initial spread in Wuhan.
+Fewer than 5,000 people have died from Covid in the country, mostly during the virus’ initial spread.
 That compares to more than 900,000 deaths in the U.S., which has a population less than a quarter the size of China’s.
 Beijing has used those figures to portray its system of governance as superior.
-Covid Zero has also allowed the Chinese economy, the world’s second biggest, to grow while other major economies contracted in 2020.
+Covid Zero also allowed the Chinese economy, the world’s second biggest, to grow while other major economies contracted in 2020.
 Growth continued last year and 2022 got off to a stronger-than-expected start, although the outlook is clouded not only by Covid but the global repercussions from Russia’s invasion of Ukraine.
 That’s prompted China to experiment with a closed-loop system to allow some factories to keep operating while sticking to Covid Zero.
 Workers are effectively put in a bubble, ferried from their company-run dormitories to the plant and back home, with regular testing and temperature checks.
+China will “strive to achieve the maximum prevention and control effect at the least cost and minimize the impact of the epidemic on economic and social development,” Xi said in March.

-As the virus has mutated to become more contagious, it’s led to more frequent outbreaks, some of which have resulted in hardcore lockdowns, where residents are asked to remain at home and barred from leaving town.
+As the virus has become more contagious, it’s led to more frequent outbreaks, some of which have resulted in hardcore lockdowns, where residents are asked to remain at home and barred from leaving town.
 A handful have dragged on for weeks and led to shortages of food and medical care, and even cost lives in the western city of Xi’an.
-Movement restrictions were imposed in March on the tech hub of Shenzhen, home to 17.5 million people, while outbreaks in other major cities including Beijing and Shanghai have been tackled without citywide lockdowns.
-Still, consumers facing travel restrictions and fearing infections have avoided vacations, shopping and dining, dampening retail spending.
+Movement restrictions were imposed in March in the tech hub of Shenzhen, home to 17.5 million people, but lifted after a week -- relatively short by past standards -- under the tweaked policy.
+Outbreaks in other major cities including Beijing and Shanghai have so far been tackled without citywide lockdowns.
+Still, consumers facing travel restrictions and fearing infection have avoided vacations, shopping and dining, dampening retail spending.
 The gloom has added to weak investment and a broader downturn in the property market.
 Goldman Sachs Group Inc. cut its forecast for China’s growth in 2022 by 0.5 percentage points due to the increased difficulty of containing the omicron variant.
 In an extreme case where a national lockdown were imposed, economic growth could plunge to 1.5%, the lowest in more than four decades, the bank said.

 4. What are the hurdles to getting back to normal?